barlog-m/spt-andern/README.md

 -   Mod allows to change Flea Market access level.
 Config parameter `FleaMinUserLevel`.
 You can increase it to level 42 to add more sense to looting because with Flea you can easy just buy everything your need for craft and hideout update.

 Weapon and gear split by tiers.
 Tiers is described in `preset_name/preset.json` file.
-Mod has two presets _meta_ and _live_.
-Choise _live_ if you want more veraity and close to live Tarkov expirience.

 You can disable PMC bot level generator with option `PmcLevel`.